 If you watch a lot of old movies you might be under the impression that a stockbroker is someone who spends all their life shouting “Sell!
 Sell!
-Sell!” into a telephone.
-There are a few of those old codgers left on Bay Street, remnants of the old “full service” brokerages that might charge you hundreds to make a single stock trade.
+Sell!” into a telephone while anxiously scanning the stock market.
+There are a few of those old codgers left on Bay Street, remnants of the old “full service” brokerages, complete with a pricy financial advisor, that might charge you hundreds to make a single stock trade.
 But today most stock purchases and sales are executed not by humans, but computers.
 The official legal definition of a broker is “any person engaged in the business of effecting transactions in securities for the account of others in exchange for a fee or commission,” but when it comes to trading platforms, computers are “persons” too.
-There are many online brokers available in Canada that might merit a look from you if you’re in the market to trade stocks.
+There are many online brokers available in Canada that might merit a look from you if you’re interested in stock trading through a trading account.

 Which trading platform is the best?
 Probably the one that meets your specific needs and goals.
-Fees and the interface might be important to some while others might value desktop trading and a wide variety of stocks to choose from.
-To help make choosing a brokerage easier, we compare some of the main online brokerages that operate in Canada.
-Our comparison includes key features, accounts, and pricing.
+Account fees, including possible maintenance fees or management fees, and the interface might be important to some while others might value desktop trading and a wide variety of stocks to choose from.
+To help you choose the best online broker for your needs, we compare some of the main online brokerages that operate in Canada.
+Our comparison includes key features, account types, and pricing.
 Your trust is important to us.
 That’s why we always do our best to be fair and provide complete and accurate information.
 To complete your homework, we recommend visiting our competitors’ sites to continue your research.